Atheism (having no belief in a god or goddess,

 Some definitions related to Atheist and Atheism:

-Most people, at least in the U.S., appear to define "Atheist" as a person who absolutely rejects the existence of all deities -- that is, gods, all goddesses, and all gender-neutral deities.
+Most people, at least in the U.S., appear to define "Atheist" as a person who absolutely rejects the existence of all deities.

 "Russell wrote that if he claims that a teapot orbits the Sun somewhere in space between the Earth and Mars, it is nonsensical for him to expect others to believe him on the grounds that they cannot prove him wrong.
 Russell's teapot is still referred to in discussions concerning the existence of God."
 1

-Similarly, it is just as impossible to prove that no deity exists then it is to prove that the celestial teacup doesn't exist.
-To do so, would mean that one would have to know everything there is to know about the universe.
+Similarly, it is just as impossible to prove that no deity exists than it is to prove that the celestial teacup doesn't exist.
+To do so, would mean that one would have to know everything there is to know about solar system.
 Therefore theists -- people who believe in one or more deities -- should not expect an atheist to have to prove that no god exists.
+It is really up to believers in one or more deities to prove that they do exist.

 Some people define Atheism to be a religion because: